Professor Vegard Iversen

 +44 (0)1634 88 3225

-He joined the International Food Policy Research Institute’s (IFPRI) New Delhi office as a Research Fellow in 2006, before a four year period as a visiting Faculty at Indian Statistical Institute (Delhi).
+He joined the International Food Policy Research Institute’s (IFPRI) New Delhi office as a Research Fellow in 2006, followed by four years as a visiting Faculty at Indian Statistical Institute (Delhi).
 He has been a Professor and Vice Dean at Jindal School of Government and Public Policy (2012-13), an Adjunct Professor at Sanford School of Public Policy’s Duke Semester in India programme (2015-17) and a Professor in the Economics Area, Indian Institute of Management Ahmedabad (IIMA).
-In addition to regular academic duties, he was closely involved in the drafting of the programmes and the shaping of the identities of two of India’s first Public Policy Schools - at IIMA and O. P. Jindal Global University.
+He was closely involved in the drafting of the programmes and the shaping of the identities of two of India’s first Public Policy Schools - at O. P. Jindal Global University and IIMA.

-Since 2012, Vegard has been the Editor-in-Chief of the Journal of South Asian Development: he has served on the Editorial Board of the Journal of Development Studies since 2016.
+From 2012 to 2019 Vegard was the Editor-in-Chief of the Journal of South Asian Development: he is now one among four Co-editors of the JSAD.
+He received the 2009 Dudley Seers Memorial Prize for the best article in Journal of Development Studies (jointly with Richard Palmer-Jones) and has served on the Editorial Board of the Journal of Development Studies since 2016.

 - Dams, irrigation and development;